Bengali commentary of IPL matches from October 10 | Sports-Games

 Bengali commentary of IPL matches from October 10

-Former India cricketers Manoj Tiwary, Laxmi Ratan Shukla and Saradindu Mukherjee are part of panel as Bengali commentary will be available for all games starting October 10.
-The commentary will be available on Disney + Hotstar for all games from October 10.
+Former India cricketers Manoj Tiwary, Laxmi Ratan Shukla and Saradindu Mukherjee have been named in the Bengali commentary panel for the ongoing IPL and will go on air from October 10.
+The commentary will be available on Disney + Hotstar for all IPL games from October 10.

 - READ MORE ON: